pomettini/ggj-2024/README.md

 A minister is requesting a special stop to Roma Ciampino.
 Turn the crank to accelerate the train, but not too much or it will explode!

-Made in 48h for the [Roma Game Dev 2024](https://globalgamejam.org/jam-sites/2024/roma-game-dev-jam-chapter-14)
+Made in 48h for the [Roma Game Dev 2024](https://globalgamejam.org/jam-sites/2024/roma-game-dev-jam-chapter-14) Global Game Jam

 Any reference to events, places and persons is purely coincidental